Progress

 possible to your knees supported firmly on the ankle and foot of your opposite

-leg beneath them and -
+leg beneath them and you need to be already -

 Standing your backbone upright and curved or leaned forward far enough

-18 Your ankle should be easy to lift with your hands to support it on
+13 Your ankle should be easy to lift with your hands to support it on

 your opposite leg.